zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `name` (string, required): The identifier to use when locally persisting data in local storage mediums like IndexedDB or WebSQL.
+* `name` (string, required): The identifier to use when persisting data in local storage mediums like IndexedDB or WebSQL.
 The actual identifier used is additionally prefixed with "Zinc_", i.e.. `Zinc_<name>`.

 * `options` (object, optional):
 	* `remoteSyncURL` (string, optional): A full URL of a remote datastore to synchronize with.